gastonstat/packyourcode/packyourcode.knit.md

 For most purposes the standard `print` method will be sufficient output.
 However, sometimes a more extensive display is required.
 This can be done with a `summary` function.
 To define this type of method we use the function `summary()`.

-The way you declare a `summary` method is similar to the way we declare `print`.
-You need to specify `summary.toss`, indicating that there will be a new summary methods for objects of class `"toss"`:
+The way you declare a `summary` method is similar to the way you declare `print`.
+You need to specify `summary.toss`, indicating that there will be a new summary method for objects of class `"toss"`.
+The `summary` will return an object of class `"summary.toss"`, which is typically a list (although you can return any other type of data object).

+There's actually one more method that you typically have to create in addition to `summary`: a sibling `print.summary` method.
+The reason why you need these pair of methods is because an object `"summary.toss"`---returned by `summary()`---will very likely need its own `print` method, thus requiring a `print.summary.toss()` function.

+Here's the `summary.toss()` and the `print.summary.toss()` functions:

 ```r